square-computersetup/square-computersetup.github.io/_pages/win-chrome.md

   overlay_color: "#333"
 ---

-Now lets open Chrome, the icon will be on your Windows Desktop.
+Now let's open Chrome.
+The icon will be on your Windows Desktop.
 (If it isn't there right away, wait a minute or two!)

 We will first sign into your Block email address.
 Enter __gmail.com__ in the address bar.